 Chest x-ray 10 days earlier

-Single lead PPM in situ.
-Heart is enlarged, and there is some prominence of the pulmonary vasculature, without evidence of interstitial or alveolar oedema.
+Single lead permanent pacemaker (PPM) in situ.
+Heart is enlarged, and there is some prominence of the pulmonary vasculature, without evidence of interstitial or alveolar edema.

-This two films demonstrate the classic appearances of acute interstitial oedema, and show how quickly this condition can develop.
+These two films demonstrate the classic appearances of acute interstitial edema, and show how quickly this condition can develop.

 Updating… Please wait.